Workout

 💡 Expert Insights.

-The theoretical explanation behind this reaction is as follows: the optic nerve, which detects a change in light, is located near the trigeminal nerve, which controls sneezing.
-A typical sneeze is caused by irritation in the nose, which activates the trigeminal nerve and triggers a sneeze.
+Theoretical explanation behind this reaction is as follows: The optic nerve, which detects changes in light, is close to the trigeminal nerve, which controls sneezing.
+A specific sneeze is caused by nose irritation, which activates the trigeminal nerve and triggers a sneeze.

-This rapid reflex begins in the optic nerve and can give the sensation of irritation in the nose, which causes sneezing.
-Not all people have this reaction, and it is not clear why some people do and others do not.
+It starts quickly in the reflex optic nerve and can give a feeling of nasal irritation and causes sneezing.
+Not all people have this answer, and it is not clear why some people do and others do not.

 Importance of It.